droptablestar/goas/goas/oas/README.md

 GOAS
 ====

-compiler for an optimized algebraic SQL
+compiler for an optimized algebraic SQL.
+This is the purely sequential version of the GOAS compiler.